colinaut/alpinejs-plugin-simple-validate/README.md

 Every field marked with `x-validate` is added to a reactive formData[formId] array.
 You can use the following magic functions to disable the submit button or validate prior to submission. *Note: In order to use these functions the form element must have an id attribute.*

+* `@submit="$validate.submit"` used on form element.
+Validates current form; if validation fails errors are shown and the submit event is prevented.
 * `$validate.isFormComplete('formId')` returns true or false depending on if every form field is validated or not
 * `$validate.formData('formId')` returns an array of form data {name,value,valid}

-*Note: I am currently working on implementing a more reactive whole form validation (see Roadmap).*

 ## Example